Experimental Realization of Device-Independent Quantum Randomness Expansion: Experimental Results

 \subsection{Randomness expansion task: 512 bits}

-Our first device-independent quantum randomness expansion (DIQRE) task is set to outperform the input by at least 512 bits in the outcome of randomness expansion.
-Before the randomness expansion process is formally executed, we first optimize the single trial QEF with respect to a set of ``training data'', which is generated from a sequence of loophole free Bell test experiments, with the input setting as stated above.
-The input entropy rate is $r_{\text{in}}=0.00197$.
-As stated in Sect.~\ref{theory}, we first optimize a PEF under the PR-boxes and Tsirelson's bounds.
-The power $\alpha$ of the optimized PEF is $\alpha = 1 + 1.172\times 10^{-6}$.
+Our DIQRE task is set to outperform the input by at least 512 near-uniform random bits at the end of the protocol.
+We set the soundness errors $\varepsilon_h = 2^{-32},\,\varepsilon_x = 2^{-100}$, the success probability for an honest protocol $\gamma = 99.3\%$ (equivalent to the one-sided $2.5\sigma$ criterion and corresponding to the completeness error $\varepsilon_C = 0.7\%$), and the lower bound to the success probability in the actual experiment to be the same as the soundness error in randomness expansion, $\kappa = \varepsilon_h = 2^{-32}$.
+We carry out three hours of training trials under the input setting determined in Sec.~\ref{app:assign}, which corresponds to a consumption of $k_0\approx8.50\times10^7$ bits of entropy, and obtain an empirical probability distribution $\nu(CZ)$ (see Table~\ref{table:EmpiricalData} and~\ref{table:EmpiricalDist}).
+With respect to $\nu(CZ)$, we optimize the QEF value according to the methods in Sec.~\ref{theory}.
+We first optimize a PEF under the no-signaling condition and Tsirelson's bounds.
+The power $\alpha$ of the optimized PEF is $\alpha = 1 + 1.172\times 10^{-6}$, and the values of the PEF are given in Table~\ref{table:PEF}.
 We derive the value of the PEF using the $\text{C++}$ programming language and the package \emph{float128}, attaining a precision to $35$ decimal places.
 After obtaining the PEF, we normalize it and solve the optimization of $\f$ in Eq.~\eqref{fmax}.
 Such an optimization problem is tackled via the parallel computation toolbox in Matlab.
 The overall QEF rescaling factor is the multiplication of the sum of the 16 PEF values and $\f$.
 We derived an upper bound of $1+1.12\times 10^{-9}$ to the overall rescaling factor.
+The QEF value can be obtained by dividing the PEF with this factor.
 The expected output entropy rate witnessed by the QEF is $r_{\nu}(F,\alpha)=0.00289$.
 For the optimization of $\f$, we used 24 workers for parallel computation, taking $30963.214420$ seconds.
-In the following tables, we listed the empirical input-output counts from the training set, the empirical input-output distribution for randomness expansion, and the PEF optimized.
-The QEF value can be obtained by dividing the PEF with $\f$.
+With these parameters, we determine the largest allowed number of trials in randomness expansion to be $N=2.35\times 10^{11}$, and the success threshold in the experiment to be $h_s = 6.31\times10^8$ bits.